simozhou/deep-DNArt/README.md

 And as unique-serial prints as we are, who is the artist that best could tell us apart?
 Art and DNA come together to test the ability of machines to descern uniqueness and essence of human being.

 ### Karyospectrum: vintage biology is the new black
-Albeit being a strongly dynamic process, the creation of these art pieces was driven by one main focus: embed idiosyncracy on picture.
+Albeit a strongly dynamic process, the creation of these art pieces was driven by one main focus: embed idiosyncracy on picture.
 So we decided to put up a machine GAN who would learn how to draw beautiful paintings from noise, and then feed to the *generator* SNPs data so to see the art that would be created from them.
 During the whole process we were seeing the outputted pictures as blocks of ~16-20 squares, all ordered.
 This "piling" of pictures reminded us of the karyotype, the process by which photographs of chromosomes are taken in order to determine the chromosome complement of an individual, including the number of chromosomes and any abnormalities [1].
 This idea of "sorting chromosomes" inspired us to *update* karyotyping with 22 (+ the sex chromosome which we excluded for ease of simplicity) machine generated pictures from the chromosomes SNPs.
 These pictures are wildly abstract, similar to a collaboration between Pollock and Warhol (or just slightly messy if we're being honest)!!
 In their uniqueness, they entail common textures and colors.
 Here we've found back the aims that we set at the beginning of the journey, and thus decided the the art piece was complete.

-### Techinques and structure
+### Method: the neurons generating your artpiece
-A Deep Convolutional Adversarial Network was built loosely based on the code of [2], which gave us incredible insights on how to structure the network and on hyperparameter tweaking.
+A Deep Convolutional Generative Adversarial Network (DCGAN) was built loosely based on the code of [2], which gave us incredible insights on how to structure the network and on hyperparameter tweaking.
 Here reported the structure of the two networks:

 ```
 DISCRIMINATOR